 - (30 mins) General Discussion Topics - 1.
-Review status of all features likely in 7.1 (see list above). - 2.
-Follow up on Demo site performance issues? https://github.com/DSpace/dspace-angular/issues/1330 - 3.
-(Other Topics?) - (30 mins) Planning for next week - Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
-We'd like to keep this column as small as possible.
-Review the 7.1 Project Board Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
+ONE WEEK remains before 7.1 PRs need to be merged.
+Are there any 7.1 features (see list above) that are in need of immediate help /feedback? - 2.
+Early thoughts on REST API performance issues at https://github.com/DSpace/DSpace/issues/7971 - 3.
+(Other Topics?) - (30 mins) Planning for next week - o Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
+We'd like to keep this column as small as possible. - $^{\circ}\:$ Review the 7.1 Project Board Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
 If new "high" or "medium" priority tickets come in, developers should move effort off of "low" priority tasks. - Volunteer developers are allowed to work on tickets regardless of priority, but ideally will review code in priority order.